rabumaabraham/YouTube-Transcript-Downloader/README.md

 Contributions are welcome!
 Please feel free to:

-- Submit bug reports or feature requests via [Issues](https://github.com/yourusername/youtube-transcript-downloader/issues) on GitHub.
+- Submit bug reports or feature requests via [Issues](https://github.com/rabumaabraham/YouTube-Transcript-Downloader/issues) on GitHub.
 - Fork the repo and submit Pull Requests with improvements or fixes.
 - Suggest enhancements or optimizations.

----

-## 📄 License

-This project is licensed under the **MIT License**.
-See the `LICENSE` file for details.

 ---

 ## 🙏 Acknowledgements